ssl-hep/ServiceX/helm_charts/docs/development/contributing.md

 We manage project priorities with a [ZenHub board](https://app.zenhub.com/workspaces/servicex-5caba4288d0ceb76ea94ae1f/board?repos=180217333,180236972,185614791,182823774,202592339).

 ## Join us on Slack
-We coordinate our efforts on the [IRIS-HEP slack](http://iris-hep.slack.com).
+We coordinate our efforts on the [IRIS-HEP Slack](http://iris-hep.slack.com).
-Come join this intellectual hub.
+Come join this intellectual hub!

 ## Debugging Tips
 Microservice architectures can be difficult to test and debug.
 Here are some